 - Take ISENTRESS exactly as prescribed by your doctor.

-- You should stay under the care of your doctor while taking ISENTRESS.
+- Stay under the care of your doctor while taking ISENTRESS.

-- ISENTRESS Chewable Tablets may be chewed or swallowed whole.
+- ISENTRESS film-coated tablets must be swallowed whole.

 - If you miss a dose, take it as soon as you remember.
 If you do not remember until it is time for your next dose, skip the missed dose and go back to your regular schedule.
-Do not double your next dose or take more than your prescribed dose.
+Do not double your next dose or take more ISENTRESS than prescribed.

 What are the possible side effects of ISENTRESS?